-37 Insight Angels and Guide Dogs, 'The Future of Mobility in the Built Environment Survey' (2021).
+38 Insight Angels and Guide Dogs 'Challenges In the Built Environment for Vision Impaired People' (2021),).

 There are a number of key actions that can be taken to reduce this impact on people with a vision impairment.
 Notably, purely visual cues on the street, such as signs indicating changed layouts, are unlikely to achieve this.
 Instead, consideration should be given to the following: